drone/docs/content/pipeline/kubernetes/syntax/steps.md

 # Resources

-The resources section is used to request and limit CPU and memory resources for an individual pipeline step.
+The resources section is used to limit CPU and memory resources for an individual pipeline step.
 See the [Kubernetes documentation](https://kubernetes.io/docs/concepts/configuration/manage-compute-resources-container/#resource-requests-and-limits-of-pod-and-container) to learn more about managing compute resources.

 {{< highlight text "linenos=table,hl_lines=4-10,linenostart=5" >}}
 steps:
 - name: backend
   image: golang
   resources:
-    requests:
-      cpu: 250
-      memory: 250MiB
     limits:
       cpu: 500
       memory: 500MiB